dmbarbour/awelon/AboutABC.md

 ### List Terminals as Type Tags

 Lists in ABC are generally modeled as ending with a number.
 However, rather than uniformly ending lists with number 0, I suggest ending lists with a number that hints at their type.
-Current conventions:
+Suggested conventions:

 * number 0 for generic lists
 * number 1 for numerical unit lists